webdevfe/Web-Development/README.md

 ![variants](variants.png)
 ![variants debug](variantsDebug.png)

 Walmart Labs updgrated the API Services that caused various high profile bugs.
-Here's one of them that covers work on the server side prior page render.
-The new data set no longer returns the same structure and property names and thus causing various compoments to block necessary functionality and end up in errors.
+Here's one of the issues that covers work on the server side area prior page render.
+The data set no longer returns the same structure and properties, disabling various feature compoments and resulting in page errors.
 ##### Tech Stack:
 * React + Redux
 * ES6